BioDepot/BioDepot-workflow-builder/README.md

 N.B. changes to widgets and workflows may not be reflected immediately as Bwb must reload in order to incorporate new or changed routines.
 This is done as much as possible automatically but if it does not, using the reset settings option from the File menu or the Load workflow option to reload the workflow **

 #### Connecting widgets
 Widgets are connected by dragging from the right side of the source widget to the left side of the destination widget.
 This transfers the output of the source widget to the destination widget.
-When there are more than one possible connection, Bwb will choose one.
+When there are several possible connection, Bwb will choose one.
 Double clicking on the link will allow the user to edit this choice and select which inputs are to be connected to which output.
 An output can be connected to multiple inputs but inputs in Bwb by default currently accept one output.
 This may be changed in the future - especially for triggers

 ##### Input from connections override user input
-When an input is connected to an output - the output value will become the input value and will override any user input and the form for that imput will be grayed out and inaccessible.
+When an input is connected to an output - the output value will become the input value.
+This value will override any user input.
+Accordingly, the form for that imput will be grayed out and inaccessible.

 ##### Connections to triggers are used to control the execution of widgets
 One of the major uses of connections is to control the execution of widgets in workflows.
 A widget that has one or more inputs that are connected can use these as execution triggers using the run mode at the bottom of the destination widget.
 The widget will not execute until all required parameters are entered and all the inputs that are triggers receive input.
 This allows for a widget to wait until another widget has finished processing.
 For example, the kallisto quant widget in the kallisto-sleuth demo workflow is triggered by the indexFile produced by the kallisto index widget and the output of the fastq download widget.
-It will wait unti the index file is ready and the fastq files are downloaded before proceeding
+It will wait unti the index file is ready and the fastq files are downloaded before proceeding.

 #### Saving workflows
 The 'Save workflow as' option under the File menu will bring up a dialog box.
 The dialog box will ask for the workflow name which will also be the name of the directory where the widgets and other workflow files are stored.
 The parent directory where the workflow directory will reside also needs to be inputted.
 Optionally, a color and icon can provided.
 Otherwise, the current icon and color of the workflow are used, or in the case of new workflows, default icons and color will be used.
 Finally, there is a check box to merge all widgets.
 If this is left unchecked, the workflow will not maintain a separate copy of the widgets in its directory.
 The workflow will function but will use off-the-shelf widgets provided by Bwb or another loaded workflow.
 Checking the box clones all the widgets into the workflow directory.
 Note that different drawers can carry its own version of a widget.
 These will be assigned different names if there is a conflict before being copied into the workflow.

 #### Loading and executing a workflow
 To load a workflow go to the File menu at the top left corner of the Bwb window and choose the 'Load workflow' option.
-A file dialog will pop up allowing you to chooe the workflow to load.
+A file dialog will pop up allowing you to chosoe the workflow to load.
 The workflow is a directory.

 Demo workflows that come with Bwb are in the /workflows directory.

 To execute a workflow, double click on a widget and manual start from that widget by hitting the blue start button.
-When that widget is finished execution it will send output to connected widgets.
-If these widgets are triggered by the output, they will then execute (as long as all the required parameters and other other trigger signals have been received.
+When that widget has finished execution it will send output to connected widgets.
+If these widgets are triggered by the output, they will then execute (as long as all the required parameters and other other trigger signals have been received).
 Workflows also can be started from any widget if the required files and parameters are present.
 For example,  an alignment pipeline can skip the indexing steps if the index has already been generated or downloaded.

 #### Testing and exporting workflows as a bash script
 A test mode is also provided for testing.
 Checking the test mode box before hitting the start button causes the widget and downstream connected widgets to output the docker commands to the console rather than executing them.
 This allows the user to check whether the triggers are set and the necessary parameters are entered without needing to run a lengthy workflow.
 In addition, the user will be prompted for a file to save the docker commands as a bash script.
 The script is a record of the actual docker commands that are run when the workflow is executed.